psherman42/riscv-easy-as-pi/README.md

 ## First Things, First

-Low voltage supply (can) quickly kill an SD card, especially when it’s used in a development system (assembler, compiler, linker, loader)
+Low voltage supply can and/or will quickly kill an SD card, especially when it’s used in a development system (assembler, compiler, linker, loader)

-Use ~5.25 V, 2.5A supply with good, thick 20 AWG cables, such as www.adafruit.com/product/1995
+Use ~**5.25 V**, 2.5A supply with good, thick 20 AWG cables, such as www.adafruit.com/product/1995

 Prevents this